II. July 17–July 28, 2023

 Becoming a physician—mastering the intricacies of the human body and working to heal when illness occurs—has long been considered a noble pursuit, but it’s not all guts and glory.
 It takes a particular kind of mind; one that can focus on the smallest details while keeping the big picture in sight.
 A doctor must see the forest and the trees.

-This course is an investigation into how a physician thinks.
-Discussion also covers what it takes to get into medical school, what it’s like to go through medical school and residency, and what it means to be a doctor in today’s society.
+This course is an investigation into how different types of physicians think within their discipline and what it means to be a doctor in today’s society..
 The course includes asynchronous work, which students are expected to complete between class sessions.

 Potential topics to be discussed include the following: